arhamansari1/RestaurantRoulette/README.md

 - A user can create an account
 - A user can create a private room via a number
 - A user can submit 2 choices
+- A user can view popular options to help input choices (links to restaurant's website)
 - A user with an account can be a "host" and interact with roulette wheel

 ## Features